149203/mikezetlow/src/pages/designing-software-for-the-next-generation-of-insurance-professionals/index.md

 ---
-title: "Designing software for the next generation of insurance professionals"
+title: 'Designing software for the next generation of insurance professionals'
-date: "2018-04-13"
+date: '2018-04-13'
-featuredImage: "./cio-applications-logo-designing-software-for-the-next-generation-of-insurance-professionals-mike-zetlow.jpg"
+featuredImage: './cio-applications-logo-designing-software-for-the-next-generation-of-insurance-professionals-mike-zetlow.jpg'
-topic: "press"
+topic: 'press'
-video_minutes: "0"
+video_minutes: '0'
-rating: "530"
+rating: '500'
 draft: false
 ---

 ![](insurtech-companies-header-designing-software-for-the-next-generation-of-insurance-professionals-mike-zetlow.jpg)

-*Originally published in the [April 2018 issue of CIO Applications](https://www.cioapplications.com/magazines/April2018/InsurTech/#page=24).
-Also available [on the web](https://www.cioapplications.com/vendor/chsi-technologies-designing-software-for-the-next-generation-of-insurance-professionals-cid-1720-mid-96.html).*
+_Originally published in the [April 2018 issue of CIO Applications](https://www.cioapplications.com/magazines/April2018/InsurTech/#page=24).
+Also available [on the web](https://www.cioapplications.com/vendor/chsi-technologies-designing-software-for-the-next-generation-of-insurance-professionals-cid-1720-mid-96.html)._

 According to a recent report from the U.S. Bureau of Labor Statistics, approximately 400,000 employees are going to retire from the insurance space in the next few years—creating a shortage of talent.
 This shortage is expected to be filled by millennials, but many are turned off by the industry.